Hegghammer/whisper-dictation/README.md

 ## Custom spelling

 Whisper models take a prompt that can guide spelling.
 The script implements this through the `CUSTOM SPELLING` variable at the top.
 It currently contains a few example words and some sentences to inspire UK spelling.
 Tweak it to your needs.

+Note: The "distil" series of Whisper models does not seem to heed custom spelling instructions.